 Former Nokian Tyres CEO and managers acquitted in market disclosure case

-HELSINKI, June 9 (Reuters) - A Finnish court on Friday acquitted former Nokian Tyres TYRES.HE Chief Executive Ari Lehtoranta and other board members of securities market offences for failing to appropriately disclose information to the stock market.
+HELSINKI, June 9 (Reuters) - A Finnish court on Friday acquitted former Nokian Tyres TYRES.HE Chief Executive Ari Lehtoranta and other board members of stock market disclosure failures related to the company's admitted manipulation of car magazines' tyre tests.

-The Helsinki district court ordered the state to pay for the company's and its managers' legal expenses in the case, which dates back to 2015-2016.
+The Helsinki district court also dismissed charges against four other Nokian Tyres managers who had been accused of abusing insider information in the case.

+The case dates back to 2016, when local media reported that Nokian Tyres had for years manipulated car magazines' test results by sending them modified tyres for testing.

 ((anne.kauranen@thomsonreuters.com; +358401895560;))